subirbiswas192001/Lemon-Leaf-Disease-classification-/README.md

 ---

 ## 🌱 Applications

-The proposed framework can be used for:
+There is no practical Application But in future the proposed framework can be used for:

 - Automated plant disease diagnosis
 - Precision agriculture